Government of Gilgit-Baltistan: The 26th Amendment for the Provisional Provincial status

-In November 2020, Pakistani prime minister Imran Khan announced that Gilgit-Baltistan would attain provisional provincial status after the 2020 Gilgit-Baltistan Assembly election.
+In November 2020, Pakistani prime minister Imran Khan announced that Gilgit-Baltistan would attain Interim Semi-Provincial status after the 2020 Gilgit-Baltistan Assembly election.

 The Law Ministry of Pakistan recently finalised the draft of the 26th Amendment to the Constitution, submitting it to the prime minister for review.
 The proposed legislation is aimed at awarding GB provisional provincial status, and is expected to be presented in parliament for debate.
 If passed by a two-thirds majority in parliament, Gilgit-Baltistan would likely be given the status of province through an amendment in Article 1 of the Constitution.
 The 26th Amendment would empower Gilgit-Baltistan as per the other provinces of the Pakistan without jeopardizing Pakistan's stance about the Kashmir conflict.

 As of now the work on the legislation about the provisional provincial status has been slowed down due to the recent political unrest in Pakistan.